mindspore-ai/mindspore/model_zoo/research/audio/wavenet/README.md

 .
 ├── audio
     └──wavenet
-        ├──datasets                      // Note the datasets folder should be download from the above link ├──egs                           // Note the egs folder should be download from the above link
+        ├──datasets                      // Note the datasets folder should be downloaded from the above link ├──egs                           // Note the egs folder should be downloaded from the above link
-        ├──utils                         // Note the utils folder should be download from the above link
+        ├──utils                         // Note the utils folder should be downloaded from the above link
-        ├── audio.py                     // audio utils.
-Note this script should be download from a third party ├── compute-meanvar-stats.py     // Compute mean-variance normalization stats.
-Note this script should be download from the above link
+        ├── audio.py                     // Audio utils.
+Note this script should be downloaded from a third party ├── compute-meanvar-stats.py     // Compute mean-variance normalization stats.
+Note this script should be downloaded from the above link
-        ├── evaluate.py                  // evaluation
+        ├── evaluate.py                  // Evaluation
-        ├── export.py                    // convert mindspore model to air model
+        ├── export.py                    // Convert mindspore model to air model
-        ├── hparams.py                   // hyper-parameter configuration.
-Note this script should be download from the above link
+        ├── hparams.py                   // Hyper-parameter configuration.
+Note this script should be downloaded from the above link
+        ├── lrschedule.py                  // Learning rate scheduler.
+Note this script should be downloaded from the above link
         ├── mksubset.py                  // Make subset of dataset.
-Note this script should be download from the above link ├── preprocess.py                // Preprocess dataset.
-Note this script should be download from the above link ├── preprocess_normalize.py      // Perform meanvar normalization to preprocessed features.
-Note this script should be download from the above link
+Note this script should be downloaded from the above link ├── preprocess.py                // Preprocess dataset.
+Note this script should be downloaded from the above link ├── preprocess_normalize.py      // Perform meanvar normalization to preprocessed features.
+Note this script should be downloaded from the above link
-        ├── README.md                    // descriptions about WaveNet
+        ├── README.md                    // Descriptions about WaveNet
-        ├── train.py                     // training scripts
+        ├── train.py                     // Training scripts
-        ├── train_pytorch.py             // Note this script should be download from the above link.
+        ├── train_pytorch.py             // Note this script should be downloaded from the above link.
 The initial name of this script is train.py in the project from the link
         ├── src
         │   ├──__init__.py
-        │   ├──dataset.py                // generate dataloader and data processing entry
+        │   ├──dataset.py                // Generate dataloader and data processing entry
-        │   ├──callback.py               // callbacks to monitor the training
+        │   ├──callback.py               // Callbacks to monitor the training
-        │   ├──lr_generator.py           // learning rate generator
+        │   ├──lr_generator.py           // Learning rate generator
-        │   └──loss.py                   // loss function definition
+        │   └──loss.py                   // Loss function definition
         └── wavenet_vocoder
             ├──__init__.py
-            ├──conv.py                   // extended 1D convolution
+            ├──conv.py                   // Extended 1D convolution
-            ├──mixture.py                // loss function for training and sample function for testing ├──modules.py                // modules for Wavenet construction
+            ├──mixture.py                // Loss function for training and sample function for testing ├──modules.py                // Modules for Wavenet construction
-            ├──upsample.py               // upsample layer definition
+            ├──upsample.py               // Upsample layer definition
-            ├──util.py                   // utils.
-Note this script should be download from the above link ├──wavenet.py                // WaveNet networks
+            ├──util.py                   // Utils.
+Note this script should be downloaded from the above link ├──wavenet.py                // WaveNet networks
-            └──tfcompat                  // Note this script should be download from the above link ├──__init__.py
+            └──tfcompat                  // Note this script should be downloaded from the above link ├──__init__.py
-               └──hparam.py              // param management tools
+               └──hparam.py              // Param management tools
 ```

 ## [Script Parameters](#contents)